 - Keep your camera off and microphone muted, as much as you can (as an exception, you may be asked to activate your camera during exams for invigilation purposes).

-- Try to avoid sharing any identifying information for yourself or other students (e.g., real names).
+- Try to avoid sharing any identifying information for yourself or others (e.g., real names) during the session.

-- What if I'm still uncomfortable using Zoom for exams?
+- What if I'm uncomfortable using Zoom for exams?

 - You can use a first name or nickname when you join the session, but you should register the name you will use with your instructor in advance.